 Corner-to-corner crochet is a fun technique that allows you to easily work a project on the diagonal while building blocks of crochet stitches.
-A crochet dishcloth pattern is the perfect way to explore this technique—it’s easy to make and it’s something that can be used around the house.
-In this video, Corrina Ferguson demonstrates how to crochet her Easy Corner-to-Corner Dishcloth pattern.
+A crochet dishcloth is the perfect project to explore this technique—it’s easy to make and is great to have around the house.
+In this video, Corrina Ferguson demonstrates how to crochet her easy corner-to-corner dishcloth pattern.